-Students will use online research to explore the history and evolution of archery through the ages.
-Students will use other online research, group discussions and debate to learn the various opportunities and rewards of trying various types of archery.
+Students will use online research to explore the different types of archery competition.
+Students will use other online research, group discussions and debate to learn the various opportunities and rewards of participating in archery.

 PROCESS OBJECTIVES:

 Students will work in small and large groups to process new information and use evidence to come to conclusions.